πŸ”—iFrame initialization

 • cryptoCurrencyCode: The crypto the user is selling (e.g. BTC, ETH).
 Required for userSendsFunds=false flow.

-• cryptoCurrencyAmount : The cryptocurrency amount to be sent.
+• cryptoCurrencyAmount : Locks the cryptocurrency amount to be sent.
 Required for userSendsFunds=false flow.

-• fiatCurrencyAmount: The fiat currency amount to be sent.
+• fiatCurrencyAmount: Locks the fiat amount the user will receive.
 Required for userSendsFunds=false flow.

 Note: Only one of the following must be passed.
 If cryptoCurrencyAmount and fiatCurrencyAmount both are passed, cryptoCurrencyAmount will take precedence.